 What is Learning Analytics?

 Learning analytics is an emerging field in education that involves measuring and collecting data about learners and learning with the aim of improving teaching and learning practice.
-The various digital systems that students and lecturers engage with in learning and teaching such as the virtual learning environment, online assessments and reading lists are continually recording learning data.
+The various digital systems that students and lecturers engage with in learning and teaching such as the virtual learning environment, online assessments and resource lists are continually recording learning data.
 Other universities are starting to gain valuable insights and discover learner stories from this type of data, allowing them to better understand and enhance educational processes and improve support for students.
 This experience with learning analytics elsewhere is highlighting their potential to help improve the learning experience and also maximise student potential.

 Learning Analytics at Dundee - Turnitin Pilot